 - There are several opportunities to intern and or volunteer while abroad.

-The Honors College organizes two faculty-led programs:
+The Honors College facilitates a few faculty-led programs:

 PLEASE NOTE: These are not your only options!
-Honors students can choose to participate in faculty-led, partnership, non-GVSU or internship abroad programs.
+Honors students can choose to participate in faculty-led, partnership, external or internship abroad programs.
 We highly encourage you to visit the Padnos International Center for study abroad advising!